Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 You can extend your arms half your height above yourself during the jump.
 Thus, you can reach above you a distance equal to the height of the jump plus 1 1/2 times your height.

 ## Activity While Traveling
-As adventurers travel through a dungeon or the wilderness, they need to remain alert for danger, and some characters might perform other tasks to help the group’s journey.
+As adventurers travel through a dungeon or the wilderness, they need to remain alert for danger, and some characters might perform other tasks to help the group's journey.

 ### Marching Order
 The adventurers should establish a marching order.
 A marching order makes it easier to determine which characters are affected by traps, which ones can spot hidden enemies, and which ones are the closest to those enemies when a fight breaks out.

 A character might occupy the front rank, one or more middle ranks, or the back rank.
 Characters in the front and back ranks need enough room to travel side by side with others in their rank.
 When space is too tight, the marching order must change, usually by moving characters to a middle rank.

 **Fewer Than Three Ranks.** If an adventuring party arranges its marching order with only two ranks, they are a front rank and a back rank.
-If there’s only one rank, it’s considered a front rank.
+If there's only one rank, it's considered a front rank.

 ### Stealth
 While traveling at a slow pace, the characters can move stealthily.
-As long as they’re not in the open, they can try to surprise or sneak by other creatures they encounter.
+As long as they're not in the open, they can try to surprise or sneak by other creatures they encounter.
 See the rules for hiding in the [[Ability Scores#hiding]] section.

 #### Splitting up the Party
 Sometimes, it makes sense to split an adventuring party, especially if you want one or more characters to scout ahead.
 You can form multiple parties, each moving at a different speed.
 Each group has its own front, middle, and back ranks.